deep-git/invoices-app/README.md

-# Invoice App
+# Charge-Up / Invoice Application
-Welcome to project Invoice!
+Welcome to project Charge-Up!
 An invoice full-stack application that allows users to register/login, add invoices based on billing information, view and sort through invoices, and edit, delete, and mark invoices as paid or pending.
 The application contains light and dark mode options, a mobile first responsive design, and user account details that can be updated at any time.

 ## Getting Started